 This is a multilayered story with interesting characters.
 I found myself laughing out loud at times, which is always a good thing.
 The story immediately drew me in and it was a one night read for me, I couldn’t put it down.
 I enjoyed spending time with these characters and was sorry to turn the last page.
 Highly recommended, especially for fans of Maria Semple, Susan Wiggs, and Elin Hilderbrand.

 7/2020 Stacy Alesi, AKA the BookBitch

 MUSICAL CHAIRS by Amy Poeppel.
 Atria/Emily Bestler Books (July 21, 2020).
 ISBN 978-1501176418.
 416p.

 This entry was posted on Thursday, July 30th, 2020 at 8:00 AM and is filed under Book Reviews, Fiction, Romance, Women's Fiction.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.